alexandrursu/shopping-list/README.md

 1-page of HTML / JS that performs the function of a shopping list that can be added to/removed from.
 Concise, clean, functional code with no external dependencies.

 # Solution:
-Project was build using only CSS and JavaScript, without any no additional dependencies:
+Project was build using only CSS and JavaScript, without any additional dependencies:

 1. CSS approach:
    * Used Flexbox for elements alignment.